netmms/ha_netmms/web_megaphone/README.md

 # Web Megaphone Add-on for Home Assistant

-The **Web Megaphone** add-on provides a flexible, browser-accessible public-address (PA) audio system that runs directly on your Home Assistant host.
+The **Web Megaphone** add-on provides an HTTPS-based public-address (PA) system for Home Assistant — similar to a real **airport PA**:

-It allows any device on your network to open a simple web page and broadcast live audio or trigger audio playback through two independently controlled volume channels.
+1. You record a short message from your browser or web UI.
+2. The add-on stores it as `msg.wav`.
+3. It plays an alert chime (`pa_sound.wav`).
+4. It plays your recorded message through either:
+   - the Home Assistant host speakers (local ALSA), or
+   - your whole-home Snapserver system (via pipe mode).

 This add-on is part of the **NETMMS Home Assistant Add-ons** collection.